4 Nations tournament canceled because of Swedish boycott

 Sweden’s top players are boycotting their national team because they are unhappy over pay and working conditions.

 The players skipped a Five Nations tournament held in Finland in August because of the strike, and have yet to agree a new contract with the federation.
+They have also formed a union and raised numerous complaints over their previous deal, which expired in April.
+Players are unhappy over their compensation, while also having to fit work and family schedules around national team requirements.

+Other complaints included travel conditions and schedules, the short and long-term vision for women’s hockey in Sweden and a perceived lack of respect.

+The Swedish players are following in the steps of U.S. women’s national team members who were successful in landing better compensation after threatening to boycott the 2017 World Championships being held on American soil.

 https://apnews.com/apf-sports and https://twitter.com/AP_Sports